Biology (BIOL)

 BIOL 322.
 Mec. of Medicine & Magic.
 4.

 This experiential team-taught, intensive, three-week, interdisciplinary study abroad course will take place in and on the grounds of Alnwick Castle in Northumberland, in the far northeastern reaches of England.
 The course explores the intersections and distinctions between the causal systems, modalities, and mechanisms of magic and medicine.
-With site visits to the island castle and priory of Lindisfarne, the Scottish city of Edinburgh, the Magic & Medicine Garden of Dilston, Alnwick town, and the castle?s bucolic gardens and park grounds, the course will begin with a rigorous investigation into the history of the importance of the concept of causality in both scientific and non-empirical thought, and with student projects about medicinal herbs.
+With site visits to the island castle and priory of Lindisfarne, the Scottish city of Edinburgh, the Magic & Medicine Garden of Dilston, Alnwick town, and the castle's bucolic gardens and park grounds, the course will begin with a rigorous investigation into the history of the importance of the concept of causality in both scientific and non-empirical thought, and with student projects about medicinal herbs.
 The centerpiece of the course will utilize the Reacting to the Past pedagogical engaged-learning collaborative theatrical scenario about Charles Darwin.
 The final week will involve classes on the castle grounds about postmodern intercultural understandings of magic and the mysteries of the mechanisms of medicine and health.
-Students will spend the full three-week course living in Alnwick Castle, famously the cinematographic setting of Harry Potter?s Hogwarts.
+Students will spend the full three-week course living in Alnwick Castle, famously the cinematographic setting of Harry Potter's Hogwarts.
 There are no prerequisites for this course.
 Instructor permission required prior to registration.
 Fulfills the natural science/mathematics requirement (1998 & 2019).

 BIOL 332.
 Invertebrate Zoology.
 4.